book page

 Quick answers

-Themes include Game Design, Design Frameworks, Gameplay Loops, Player Engagement, Creative Constraints, plus context from life, live, poem, oliver.
+Themes include Game Design, Design Frameworks, Gameplay Loops, Player Engagement, Creative Constraints, plus context from life, love, three, meaning.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.